OCR-D/ocrd-website/site/en/workflows.md

 ## Evaluation (Optional)

-If Ground Truth data is available, the OCR can be analysed.
+If Ground Truth data is available, the OCR can be evaluated.

-### Step 17: Analysis
+### Step 17: Evaluation

-This processor can be used to analyse the output of the OCR.
+In this processing step the output of the OCR can be evaluated.

 #### Available processors